Vaios0x/EIPs/README.md

 More information on Jekyll and GitHub Pages [here](https://docs.github.com/en/enterprise/2.14/user/articles/setting-up-your-github-pages-site-locally-with-jekyll).

+### Troubleshooting

+If you encounter issues while building the site locally, try:

+- Checking your Ruby version matches the required version
+- Ensuring all dependencies are installed correctly
+- Clearing the Jekyll cache and rebuilding

 ## Contributing

 We welcome contributions to improve the EIPs repository.
 Please ensure all pull requests follow the guidelines outlined in EIP-1 and pass all automated checks.

+### Getting Started

+If you're new to contributing to EIPs, here are some steps to get started:

+1. Fork the repository
+2. Create a new branch for your changes
+3. Make your changes and test them locally
+4. Submit a pull request with a clear description

+### Code of Conduct

+All contributors are expected to follow the project's code of conduct and maintain a respectful and inclusive environment.